-There’s the more esoteric benefits (supporting motivation and buildup of negative energy), and the physiological effects (antimicrobial action and stress or mood support).
+There are the more esoteric benefits (supporting motivation and buildup of negative energy), and the physiological effects (antimicrobial action and stress or mood support).

 The traditional concept is that the vomiting it induces helps purge the body.
 Purging is a common method of treatment in traditional medicine around the world.
-Just about every culture on earth has used, or continues to use substances that induce vomiting (emetics) as a source of medicine.
+Just about every culture on earth has used or continues to use substances that induce vomiting (emetics) as a source of medicine.

 Purging is used to clear both physical and psychological “buildups.”
 What these buildups actually involve, depends on the person.
 Kambo is described as being good for “shaking things up when we’re stuck.”
 It’s used to improve motivation after low periods in our lives, helping to develop new habits, clear inflammation, and boost energy levels.

 - Enhance a hunter’s precision and acuity before a hunt